Monday, February 3, 2025

 - you don't have to know or even understand it all.

-- it's ok to accept and fully embrace where you are at and still want to change.
+- it's ok to accept and fully embrace where you're at now.
+And still want to change or be different.

 Sarsha ✨

-PS yoga should be fun even though it can be a deep and reflective practice a sense of fun/play, friendship, support and community are also important.
+PS yoga should be fun even though it can be a deep and reflective practice.
+A sense of fun/play, friendship, support and community are also important and part of the practice as a whole.

 Thursday, May 23, 2024